 All wood contains a multitude of chemical components.
 Some of them may be present in the sapwood, others in just the heartwood and still others throughout the entire tree.
 They can vary from species to species and even within the same species they can vary from log to log depending on the nutrients that may have been in the surrounding soil while the tree was growing.
-If the chemistry of the wood is not disrupted, these components usually stay in their natural state but when subjected to highly alkaline chemicals (i.e. chlorine bleach) they can become quite dark.
-This process may take several months to occur but once the wood has discolored there is nothing that can be done without first removing the finish.
-Even then it may not be possible to completely remove these types of discolorations if they go deep into the wood.
+If the chemistry of the wood is not disrupted, these components usually stay in their natural state.
+However, when subjected to highly alkaline chemicals (i.e. chlorine bleach), that has not been adequately rinsed and removed, the wood can darken.
+This process can take some time to occur, but once the wood has discolored there is nothing that can be done without first removing the finish.
+Even then it may not be possible to completely remove the discolorations if the discoloration penetrated deep into the wood.